I’m getting in touch about

 For any questions contact transport@sciencebasedtargets.org

-Due to the developing status of our method, in addition to the existing SBTi policy to pause the validation of fossil fuel sector targets, we are also pausing commitments from these companies.
-During this period, commitments will not be accepted from companies or subsidiaries in categories 1.1 below.
+Due to the developing status of its fossil fuel sector work, the SBTi has paused all commitments and validations of targets from the fossil fuel sector.
+During this period, commitments will not be accepted from companies or subsidiaries in category 1 below.
 This policy is effective immediately and removal of previous commitments by oil and gas sector companies has been completed.

 The SBTi reserves the right to remove other committed companies that, after careful evaluation, are considered to fall within category 1 below.
 Companies subject to this policy with targets that were approved prior to the policy's implementation will remain valid for five years from the approval date.